Wandalen/wTools/module/core/multiline_input/readme.md

 ## Documentation

-For complete specification and implementation details, see [spec.md](spec.md).
+For architecture and design details, see [docs/architecture.md](docs/architecture.md).

 For API documentation: `cargo doc --open`